TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/58 - Hebrews/Hebrews 3/Hebrews 3.10.md

 ---

-Wherefore I was displeased with this generation, And said, They do always err in their heart: But they did not know my ways;
+Therefore I was displeased with that generation, and said, 'They always err in their heart, but they didn't know my ways;'